rdali/Food4Thought/content/post/phd_tips.md

 # Self Notes from my PhD

 I have been in academic research for over 10 years.
 I started as a lab intern in the summer of 2007 on an NSERC USRA scholarhsip and have been in research ever since.
-I have worked in various fields including bactrial and fungal evolution, heart development, mouse work, plant and fungal symbiosis, brain development, cancer, stem cells and chromatin architecture, to name a few.
+I have worked in various fields including bacterial and fungal evolution, heart development, mouse work, plant and fungal symbiosis, brain development, cancer, stem cells and chromatin architecture, to name a few.

 The process is usually quite similar: